BrandonDecker234/ImageProcessor/ImageProcessor/ReadMe.md

 ## Overview

+> [NOTE]
+> **This project is experimental and is not intended for production use.**
+> It is provided as-is, without any warranties or guarantees.
+Use at your own risk.

 Welcome to the **Image Analysis API**, a robust and efficient service built with **C# .NET Core**.
 This API is designed to process image files and extract valuable metadata, providing a programmatic way to analyze various aspects of your images.
 Whether you're building a content management system, a photo organizer, or simply need to programmatically access image properties, this API offers a solid foundation.

 ---